Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 Vincent Van Gogh’s Style And Look Was Very New For His Era

-Vincent Van Gogh’s use of colors, styles and even subject matter was very new for his time.
-During most of his life, the Impressionists were famous, but their look and style were very different than Vincent Van Gogh’s art style.
+Vincent Van Gogh’s use of colors, styles, and even subject matter was new for his time.
+The Impressionists were famous for most of his life, but their look and style were very different from Vincent Van Gogh’s art style.

 Unlike Van Gogh, many Impressionists used a very soft color palette.
 The Impressionists also painted a different style and looked from Van Gogh’s.